Mazatech/mazatech-website/index.md

 ## About Us <a class="jumptarget" name="about_section"></a>

-Mazatech is an italian company founded in 2005 by a team of young professionals, who have been working together developing technologies for realtime vector graphic since 1998.
-The company mission is to innovate into 2D vector graphic rendering field, taking advantage also of accelerated 3D chipsets and GPUs.
+Mazatech is an italian company founded in 2005 by a team of young professionals, who have been working together developing technologies for realtime vector graphics since 1998.
+The company mission is to innovate into 2D vector graphics rendering field, taking advantage also of accelerated 3D chipsets and GPUs.
 We believe that near future is going to hit this way at all levels: desktop, handheld, mobile.
 We recognize open standards as being the key, so we actively support standards like OpenVG, SVG, OpenGL, OpenGL ES, Java(FX) among others.
-Mazatech develops the technology for enabling fast and high quality vector graphic rendering everywhere.
+Mazatech develops the technology for enabling fast and high quality vector graphics rendering everywhere.

 ---